The series of projects I’m working on, listed loosely by priority.

 It seems like I tinker with this site often enough to have it listed here as an ongoing project.

 While others toil away on brand new RPGs, I’m working through a series of classics.
 Now I’m working on Baldur’s Gate: Enhanced Edition.
-After the BG series, I intend to work on Eschalon.
+I also now have a shiny new NES Classic, so the original Legend of Zelda is within my grasp.

 A Nintendo DS Tetris clone.
 Used to program the DS and get to know it so I could write other games.
 Finished the Tetris clone, but the smartphone (iPhone, Android, Windows Phone 7) and iPad have displaced the DS as the portable gaming platform of choice, so any future games will target those platforms.